 Tips for growing tea plants in containers

-If you choose to go the container route to tea cultivation, consider tips:
+If you choose to go the container route to tea cultivation, consider these tea tips:

 - Anticipate that each tea plant will eventually need to occupy at least a five-gallon pot.

 - Use a sandy-loamy potting medium that has good drainage and is on the acidic side of the pH scale.

 - In the warm season give your the plant eight hours of sun each day but shelter the pot from harsh, direct exposure.

 - Water deeply when dry, but never saturate the potting medium for over a day.

 - Maintain a happy tea plant with fertilizers for plants that prefer acidic soils.

 - Prune and shape your tea plants into a frame of 4 to 6 main branches with a balloon-shaped top of smaller branches and foliage.

 - Begin a light harvest of tea leaves after about two seasons of growth and then more heavily in the third season and beyond.

 How many potted tea plants will you need?

 The bottom line is this: focus on maximizing the total number of healthy, potted plants.
 As you become more experienced growing tea you can better predict the yield of leaf and then organize an expanding operation.

 Growing tea in the ground: estimating spatial needs, testing the soil, and checking drainage and irrigation